ojas-kanotra/pwn.college_ojas/3_Comprehending_commands.md

 ```

 ### New Learnings
-- `cat` works with absolute paths to access files from any location
+- **Absolute Path Compatibility**: The `cat` command works with absolute paths to access files from any location
-- Absolute paths eliminate ambiguity about file location
+- **Location Independence**: Absolute paths eliminate ambiguity about file location regardless of current directory
-- `/flag` demonstrates accessing files at root level
+- **Root Level Access**: `/flag` demonstrates accessing files directly at the root level of the filesystem
-- Combining `cat` with absolute paths provides reliable file access
+- **Reliable File Access**: Combining `cat` with absolute paths provides consistent and reliable file access
+- **Path Flexibility**: Can access files anywhere in the filesystem using their full absolute path

 ### References
 None